nasa-gibs/gibs-api-docs/docs/api-advanced-topics.md

 </ColorMaps>
 ```

+<hr style="border:2px solid gray"> </hr>

 ## Vector Visualizations

-Vector visualizations are accessible through the GIBS Web Map Tile Service (WMTS) and Web Map Service (WMS) (see [Visualization Services](../visualization-services/).
+Vector visualizations are accessible through the GIBS Web Map Tile Service (WMTS) and Web Map Service (WMS) (see [Visualization Services](../visualization-services/#visualization-services)).
 WMTS responses are formatted as gzip-compressed Mapbox vector tiles ([specification](https://docs.mapbox.com/vector-tiles/specification/)), or "MVTs", while WMS responses are available as raster images.

 The data behind the WMTS and WMS visualization services are the same, however the mechanism for styling differs.
-A client application is responsible for applying styling to MVTs when using the WMTS API.
-(See [Vector Styles](#vector-styles)) Conversely, GIBS applies a default style when rendering vector data as a raster when using the WMS API.
+A client application is responsible for applying styling to MVTs when using the WMTS service.
+(See [Vector Styles](#vector-styles)) Conversely, GIBS applies a default style when rendering vector data as a raster when using the WMS service.

 An MVT returned via the WMTS service contains information for a client to draw the features within the user interface, but also a set of properties that contain data associated with the feature.
 The Mapbox vector tile specification provides structure for representing these data, but no mechanism for interpreting the meaning or intended use.
 As such, additional metadata is required.
 GIBS has developed a specification for defining each property contained within MVTs in its vector products.
 (See [Vector Properties](#vector-properties))

+<hr style="border:1px solid gray"> </hr>

 ### Access
 #### WMTS